Charles Oliver Abbey

 The 1870 U. S. Census taken on August 9, 1870, shows Adam Shidell (age 27) born in France is a farmer living in Oakfield Twp., Fond du Lac Co., WI with personal property worth $500.
 Living with him is his wife Lucinda Shidell (age 22) born in Canada.
 Also there are their children: Emma Shidell (age 3) and William E. Shidell (age 1), both born in Wisconsin.

-The 1875 Wisconsin State Census taken on June 1, 1875, shows Phoebe Abbey is the Head of Household and is living in Byron Twp., Fond du Lac Co., WI.
+The 1875 Wisconsin State Census taken on June 1, 1875, shows Phoebe Abbey is the Head of Household, and is living in the Town of Byron, Fond du Lac Co., WI.
 Living in the household: 1 Male, and 3 Females.

 In 1881 Adam and Lucinda Shidell removed to Sherry Twp., Wood Co., WI, and Phoebe undoubtedly followed them there sometime between 1890 and 1895.